Mary Celeste, Cosmetology Coordinator/Liaison - 949-582-4229

 The Cosmetician Program is a 600-hour program comprised of 1 course (16 units).
 This program is completed in approximately 1.5 semesters for Full-Time students and 3 semesters for Part-Time students.

 Classes are offered Fall and Spring semesters.
 Summer classes may or may not be offered due to budget restrictions.

 Dropping or Withdrawing from Class

-Students who withdraw or drop from the program, whether it is intentional or unintentional,
+Students who DROP from the program, whether it is intentional or unintentional,

-may be liable to pay full tuition costs of the private tuition rates set by the contracted beauty school administrationbefore withdrawing or dropping from the program.
+may be liable to pay full tuition costs of the private tuition rates set by the contracted beauty school administration.

 Please contact the ATAS Division Office if you are considering